Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Albert and Chib's Chain for Bayesian Probit Regression

 where $v \in \mathbb{R}^p$, and~$Q$ is a $p \times p$ symmetric matrix that is either positive definite (Gaussian prior) or vanishing (flat prior).
 While the posterior distribution is automatically proper if $Q$ is positive-definite, additional conditions (on $X$ and $y$) are required to ensure propriety when $Q = 0$ \citep{chen2000propriety}.
 For the time being, we assume that the posterior is proper.
 The posterior density is, of course, given by

-A standard method of exploring this intractable posterior distribution is \pcite{albert1993bayesian} data augmentation algorithm, which is one of the most well-known MCMC algorithms in Bayesian statistics.
+A standard method of exploring this intractable posterior distribution is \pcite{albert1993bayesian} (A\&C's) data augmentation algorithm, which is one of the most well-known MCMC algorithms in Bayesian statistics.
 We now state the algorithm.

 Let $\Sigma = X^TX+Q$.
 Posterior propriety implies that $\Sigma$ is non-singular.
 For $\mu \in \mathbb{R}$, $\tau > 0$, and $a \in \{0,1\}$, let $\mbox{TN}(\mu, \tau^2; a)$ be a normal distribution $\mbox{N}(\mu,\tau^2)$ that is truncated to $(-\infty, 0)$ if $a = 0$, and to $(0,\infty)$ if $a = 1$.
 If the current state of the A\&C Markov chain is $\beta \in \mathbb{R}^p$, then the next state~$\tilde{\beta}$ is drawn according to the following procedure.